October 18-19, 2025

-The Purdue University Medicine of Aquatics, Amphibians & Reptiles Symposium is IN PERSON this year.
-Join us for our 4th biennial symposium that provides veterinary professionals and students the opportunity to develop the skillsets for treating aquatic, amphibian, and reptilian patients by learning from experts in these fields.
+The Purdue University Medicine of Aquatics, Amphibians & Reptiles (MOAAR) Symposium offers veterinary professionals and students the opportunity to enhance their expertise in the care of aquatic, amphibian, and reptilian species.
+Participants will gain valuable insights from leading experts in the field.

 Indiana’s only shrimp farm.
 Started in 2010.
 If you are interested in learning about shrimp, aquaponics, and water quality management, this is the tour for you.
 You will get a tour of the facility, a PowerPoint presentation about shrimp farming and maybe even get to sample some shrimp.
 What makes RDM so unique is that we used a RAS (Recirculating Aquaculture System) using a heterotrophic bacteria based water or ZEAH (Zero Exchange Aerobic Heterotrophic System) or bio flock.
 It basically means we reuse our water for over 11 years.
 We have built a bacteria system that maintains the water quality for the shrimp, by converting ammonia to nitrite and nitrite to nitrate.
 In essences we are duplicating the ocean to the best of our ability indoors.